-- Sightlines given, good chance for MJ to get a heads up, not great at the moment, further back not great, under balcony OK, front 10 rows seem low (looking at performers legs), prefer not to have a centre aisle (taking out prime seating), compromise between numbers, access and sightlines. - HVAC old boiler system took about a day to warm up.
-Big issue - Tech applications, sound, lighting needs wifi throughout purely for production dimmers put in to deal with old lighting tech (cost consideration) - Power more three phase points around stage and in the pit. - LED special effects future proofing - Rehearsal space something that is the same size as the stage. - Storage space within reason. - Repositioning loading dock/doors for sets to come directly to stage floor. - Personal access from BoH to front foyer is currently terrible, not weatherproofed, for during shows as well as after shows, - Pyrotechnics fire and smoke need consideration - Ashburton Theatre, Oamaru opera house, New Plymouth - retractable seating is good, Invercargill and Blenheim recent projects/ refurbishments. - Feedback from Stage Manager: Majority using a thrust stage, not an orchestra pit, leaning towards manual lift/thrust. - - Hydraulic pit vs manual pit thrust: budget consideration - Flooding issue of pit - Piano store on hit list - Side/backing vocals and location an issue too - What size of orchestra?
-16-20. - Default conductor height is head at
+- Rehearsal room multi-purpose space, sound proof, correct dancing floors, full length mirrors and bars, etc - Audiences 600 seater is adequate for TDI - Sightlines given, good chance for MJ to get a heads up, not great at the moment, further back not great, under balcony OK, front 10 rows seem low (looking at performers legs), prefer not to have a centre aisle (taking out prime seating), compromise between numbers, access and sightlines. - HVAC old boiler system took about a day to warm up.
+Big issue - Tech applications, sound, lighting - needs wifi throughout purely for production - dimmers put in to deal with old lighting tech (cost consideration) - Power - more three phase points around - stage and in the pit. - LED special effects - future proofing - Rehearsal space something that is the - same size as the stage. - Storage space within reason. - Repositioning loading dock/doors for sets to come directly to stage floor. - Personal access from BoH to front foyer is currently terrible, not weatherproofed, for during shows as well as after shows, etc - Pyrotechnics fire and smoke need consideration - Ashburton Theatre, Oamaru opera house, New Plymouth - retractable seating is good, Invercargill and Blenheim recent projects/ refurbishments. - Feedback from Gary: Majority using a thrust stage, not an orchestra pit, leaning towards manual lift/thrust. -- Hydraulic pit vs manual pit thrust: - budget consideration - Flooding issue of pit Piano store on hit list

-- stage level to not block views but to be able to see stage and actors.

-- Music too loud Mamma Mia behind set to reduce sound/volume.
-Sound and backing singers under control, not organically coming out from pit/stage.

-- Sound system gold standard to swanky and cost prohibitive.
+- Side/backing vocals and location an issue too - What size of orchestra?
+16-20. - Default conductor height is head at stage level to not block views but to be able to see stage and actors. - Music too loud too loud Mumma Mia behind set to reduce sound/volume.
+Sound and backing singers under control, not organically coming out from pit/stage. - Sound system gold standard to swanky and cost prohibitive.
 MDE will acoustically model the space and then add the sound system, designing the system to suit the space.
 Best clarity and musical feeling out of the space and correct volume level.
 Good Rock'n'Roll show volume.
 Technically model room, but also review friendliness of system for use and space and also what touring companies prefer.
 Maybe a D&B short line array hang, point speakers, hung or stage subwoofers.
-Digital consol.

-- Location of control needs to be reviewed (could be design problematic).
-Bio-box with possible second position under balcony.

-- Sprung or semi-sprung stage with floor boxes for technical connections.

-- Need to preserve auditorium historic elements and value is a consideration with all new technology and refurbishment.

-- Flying system counter weight

-vs electronic who runs it?
+Digital consol. - Location of control needs to be reviewed (could be design problematic).
+Bio-box with possible second position under balconv. - Sprung or semi-sprung stage with floor boxes for technical connections. - Need to preserve auditorium historic elements and value is a consideration with all new technology and refurbishment. - Flying system counter weight vs electronic - who runs it?
 Skills.

-Historically TDL run it themselves with

-trained supervision.
-TDL diminished

-capability to running fly floor due to H&S

-changes in 2016. don't want to rely on

-third party ultimately.
-TDL become

-technical support for touring shows

-(money earner for TDL).
+Historically TDL run it themselves with trained supervision.
+TDL diminished capability to running fly floor due to H&S changes in 2016. don't want to rely on third party - ultimately.
+TDL become technical support for touring shows (money earner for TDL).